ua-snap/rasdaman-ingest/README.md

 /opt/rasdaman/bin/wcst_import.sh ingest.json
 ```

 **Note** - it may be the case that not all python packages made it in for certain utilities such as `wcst_import.sh`.
-The `environment.yml` file provided here contains the packages for an environment that should have everything needed to carry out a `wcst_import.sh` ingest.
+The `ingest_env.yml` file provided here contains the packages for an environment that should have everything needed to carry out a `wcst_import.sh` ingest.
+This is not intended to be an environment for the many processing pipelines herein.

-Create a new env with `conda env create -f environment.yml` and activate with `conda activate rasdaman` prior to attempting the ingest.
+Create a new env with `conda env create -f ingest_env.yml` and activate with `conda activate rasdaman` prior to attempting the ingest.

 #### 5. Set a Style (optional)